poolik/callback-websocket-examples/performance-comparison/README.md

-performance-comparision
+performance-comparison
 ===========================

-Performance comparision between using the standard ```$http``` service and the callback-websocket provided
+Performance comparison between using the standard ```$http``` service and the callback-websocket provided
 ```WebSocketService```

 # Running